isabella232/multi-git-sync/README.md

 ### Users

-- [ ] Confirm the README instructions
+- [ ] Confirm the README instructions for Docker